n8acl/dapnet_paging_gateway/docs/index.md

 In order to use these scripts, you will need to have the following setup and configured:

-* A MySQL Database server instance (seperate from the FreePBX database)
+* A Database server instance (seperate from the FreePBX database).
+    * Supported Databases
+        * MS SQL Server
+        * MySQL/MariaDB
+        * PostgreSQL
+        * SQLite
 * A FreePBX server instance

 You should also: